ijgnd/anki__Extended_quick_reschedule_in_reviewer/readme.md

-### Anki Add-on: Extended quick reschedule in reviewer for 2.0/2.1
+### Anki Add-on: Alternative_Dialog_for_ReMemorize

-for details the readme in the src folder and the description on [Ankiweb](https://ankiweb.net/shared/info/2107899486).
+for details see config.md in the src folder and the description on [Ankiweb](https://ankiweb.net/shared/info/2107899486).

+This is just an alternative GUI for the add-on [ReMemorize](https://ankiweb.net/shared/info/323586997).

 #### installation